- What is a Mega Backdoor Roth 401k?

 When weighing the tax consequences of 401(k) contributions and the Microsoft Mega Backdoor Roth, the key concept to remember is current vs. future tax rates.

-While it’s impossible to predict future tax rates, you can assess where you currently fall in the tax structure.
+While predicting future tax rates is impossible, you can assess where you currently fall in the tax structure.
 Right now, Federal tax brackets range from a low of 10% to the top marginal tax bracket of 37%.
 Those falling in the lower half of the range should consider paying taxes now vs. deferring income by taking the tax break now for those at the top end of the tax brackets.

 Most people who are working, earning a good income, and considering contributing to an after-tax Mega Backdoor Roth fall on the higher end of the marginal tax brackets and therefore taking the tax benefit today makes the most sense.

 Let’s look at these considerations through three of the most common scenarios we get asked about.

 Why not just contribute Pre-Tax to the Roth instead of After-Tax tax?